RainAware 2.0 Quick Start Guide

 RainAware runs in edge-to-edge mode.
 To reveal the navigation bar and exit, you can:

 The best part!
-Run RainAware on a tablet (and soon macOS and Windows), or, cast to a big screen and behold a larger weather map.
+Run RainAware on a tablet, macOS or Windows, or, cast to a big screen and behold a larger weather map.
 Perfect for monitoring weather across a large area.